Conorjbr/Oliver-St-John-Gogarty/README.md

   - bibliography.html
-    - figcaption error noted, figure element added around figcaption to resolve issue.
+    - figcaption error noted, figure element added to wrap around figcaption to resolve issue.
     - Section closing tag missing - tag added to resolve issue.
     - Div closing tag missing - tag added to resolve issue.
     - After completion of the above steps the following message was shown *"Document checking completed.
 No errors or warnings to show."*